soumodiptab/SEM-1-IIITH/DSAPS/Assignments/Assignment1/2021201086/readme.md

 * 1 - `get(key)` request
 * 2 - `set(key,value)` request
 ## Question 3 : Sparse Matrix
-### PART A : Array Implementation
+### PART A : Linked List Implementation
 ##### Filename : 2021201086_Q3_a.cpp
 #### Operational Instructions :
 1. Enter Operation to be performed.
-* 1 - Transpose a matrix
+* 1 - Add two matrix
-* 2 - Add two matrix
+* 2 - Multiply two matrix
-* 3 - Multiply two matrix
+* 3 - Transpose a matrix

 (Enter __row__, then __column__ and then the __matrix__)
 > __Note__ : The default datatype is set `int`<br>